googleforgames/GenAI-quickstart/infra/README.md

 # Starting Infrastructure

-This document goes over some assumed prerequisites on starting the Unified Data Framework, as well as the steps to setup the initial infrastructure.
+This README provides the steps required to setup the initial infrastructure.

 ## Pre-requisites

-The Unified Data Framework assumes assumes default VPC settings and firewall rules.
+This project assumes assumes default VPC settings and firewall rules.
 In the case that that those are not in place, you can view the following commands below to configure the starting point.

 **VPC**